Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Event selection and categorization

 Two control regions (CRs) are used to validate the SM background estimation and systematic uncertainties.
 These regions are depleted of signal by construction, and the events within them are not used to search for signal.
 The first, labeled ``top CR,'' targets background events with top quarks, particularly \ttbar.
 Such events are selected by inverting the AK4 jet \PQb tag veto.
 To increase the statistical power of the sample, the \ptom selection is removed for SL channel events, and the \drll selection is altered to $\drll > 0.4$ for DL channel events.
 Events in this CR are then divided into the 12 categories previously described in Section~\ref{sec:categorization}.
 The \mbb and \mhh distributions in this CR are similar to the distributions in the signal region for backgrounds with top quarks.
 The top quark \pt spectrum in \ttbar events has been shown to be mismodeled in simulation~\cite{Sirunyan:2017mzl,Khachatryan:2016mnb}.
 A small \pt-dependent correction, on the order of a few percent, is measured in an expanded version of this CR and applied to the \ttbar simulation.

 While the top CR is an adequate probe of processes that involve top quarks, it is not sensitive to background from \zjets, \wjets, or QCD multijet processes.
 Instead, a second CR, labeled ``non-top CR,'' is used to study the modeling of these processes.
 The selection of events in this CR is the same as for the signal region, except that the \hbbjet is required to be inconsistent with having $\bbbar$ substructure, \ie, $0.01 < \dbb < 0.04$.
 We exclude events with $\dbb < 0.01$ because of substantial mismodeling in that region.
 As a result, events in this CR are not categorized by \hbbjet tagging, yielding half as many (six) categories here as in the top CR.
-Because it has fewer categories, the non-top CR cannot in principle test the modeling of the \PQb tagging of light-flavor quark or gluon jets.
-Instead, we rely on the top CR to verify that this modeling is well-behaved.
+Because it has fewer categories, the non-top CR cannot in principle test the modeling of the \PQb tagging of \qgbkg jets that contain \PQb quarks or are misidentified as containing \PQb quarks.
+Instead, we rely on the top CR to verify that this modeling is well behaved.

 Ultimately, the final values of the normalization and shape of each background component and their corresponding uncertainties are determined in the 2D fit to the data in the search region.